theislab/sfaira/docs/adding_datasets.rst

 - Phase 5 (``export``): the data loader is used to create a streamlined `.h5ad` of a particular format.
 - Phase 6 (``validate-h5ad``): the `.h5ad` from phase 4 is checked for compliance with a particular (e.g. the cellxgene format).

-The resuling `.h5ad` can be shared with collaborators or uploaded to data submission servers.
+The resulting `.h5ad` can be shared with collaborators or uploaded to data submission servers.

 Create a new data loader
 -------------------------